 Besides, what travel lover wouldn’t enjoy visiting a new city?

 History of Basel

-It wasn't until we got to Switzerland that we learned that you pronounce its name BAH-zul, rather than BAY-zil like the herb.
-As it turns out, it has quite a long history, dating back 2000 years, to Celtic and Roman times.
-No doubt they found its location perfect, tucked securely between the Swiss Jura, Germany's Black Forest and the Vosges in Alsace.
+It wasn’t until we got to Switzerland that we learned that you pronounce its name BAH-zul, rather than BAY-zil (like the herb).
+As it turns out, this city has quite a long history, dating back 2000 years, to Celtic and Roman times.
+No doubt they found its location perfect, tucked securely between the Swiss Jura, Germany’s Black Forest and the Vosges in Alsace.

 It really came into its own, though, when a university was founded there in 1460.
 At that point it became a center of learning and book printing, and many of Europe’s greatest minds came to Basel, including Paracelsus and Erasmus.
 Actually, Erasmus is still there, honorably buried in the town’s münster.

 Basel is now a world hub for the pharmaceutical and chemical industries.
 (Yikes!)

 The city’s oldest annual trade fair has been held every year since 1471.
 Coincidentally, for your history buffs, that’s only a few years before Erasmus moved there from Rotterdam.
 It’s also quite the cultural hub.
 Not only does it have quite a few world class museums, it’s also renowned in Europe for its music and jazz festivals and small music clubs.